-- 981,710 shares of common stock issuable upon exercise of outstanding stock options at a weighted average exercise price of \$17.04 per share (of which 113,451 shares are issuable upon exercise of vested stock options) as of January 10, 2011; and - 7,500,000 shares of common stock reserved for issuance, and not subject to outstanding options, under the BankUnited, Inc. 2010 Omnibus Equity Incentive Plan.
+- 981,710 shares of common stock issuable upon exercise of outstanding stock options at a weighted average exercise price of \$17.04 per share (of which 113,451 shares are issuable upon exercise of vested stock options) as of January 10, 2011; and - 7,500,000 shares of common stock reserved for issuance under the BankUnited, Inc. 2010 Omnibus Equity Incentive Plan (including shares issuable upon exercise of options granted in connection with the Reorganization).